rackerlabs/technical-blog/_posts/2013-07-29-openstack-marconi-api.markdown

 ### Post a Message

-Because we have a queue named `samplequeue`, we cannot post a message to the queue.
+Because we have a queue named `samplequeue`, we can post a message to the queue.
 We will post a message with a TTL value of 300 and it will have a key-value pair in the body as `"event" : "one"`.

 ##### Request